George Albee: Academia

+In 1971 Albee left Case Western University to become professor of psychology at the University of Vermont.
+Shortly afterwards, in 1975 he established the Vermont Conference on Primary Prevention.

-George was also appointed to be a presidential commission at the Vermont Conference on the Primary Prevention of Psychopathology.
-He was a hard-working man who devoted his life to the improvement of humankind.
+Albee was a hard-working man who devoted his life to the improvement of humankind.
 Even when he took a sabbatical year, he spent that time at the University of Hawaii School of Public Health.

-He was the author of more than 200 articles and book chapters on community approaches to mental illness, as well as writing more than a dozen books.
-Some of these articles address the prevention of sexism, prevention of psychopathology, and creating a just society.
-In his article discussing sexism “the prevention of-isms” (1981), he defines sexism and its consequences, as well as describing secondary and tertiary prevention methods to those men and women who suffer as a result of sexism.
-In his article “preventing psychopathology and promoting human potential” (1982), he addresses primary prevention methods to decrease unnecessary stress and increase social competence, self-esteem, and support networks.
+Some of the multiple publications that Albee wrote addressed the prevention of sexism and psychopathology.
+In his article "the prevention of sexism” (1981), he defined sexism and its consequences, as well as describing secondary and tertiary prevention methods to those men and women who suffer as a result of sexism.
+In his article “Preventing psychopathology and promoting human potential” (1982), he addressed primary prevention methods to decrease unnecessary stress and increase social competence, self-esteem, and support networks.

-George was a social change agent; he was troubled by the consequences of poverty and other social issues on mental health.
+Albee was a social change agent; he was troubled by the consequences of poverty and other social issues on mental health.
 One of his greatest missions, was improving the field of prevention of psychopathology.
 As one of his friends and colleagues, Stephen E. Goldston said that George Albee was the “social conscience of American psychology and that he showed us by word and deed how we could become better human beings.

+Retirement

+In December 1991, Albee reached the age of 70 and retired from the post of professor of psychology at the University of Vermont.
+During his retirement he spent time travelling around the world giving lectures on psychology as well as writing a humor column for his local newspaper the Longboat Observer.

 Albee died after a short illness in Longboat Key, Florida.
 He is survived by his wife Margeret Tong, as well as his 4 children and 10 grandchildren.
 He leaves a legacy of encouragement, compassion, courage, and eternal optimism.